 But, take this test if you dare.
 Walk around on Sunday morning before or after your service, and ask random people, “What did our pastor preach on last week?”

 You may find that 20% easily remember without prompting, but most won’t.
 And that decreases over time.
 Ask them about 2 weeks ago.
+Ask them to tell you about the sermon that had the greatest impact on their life in the last year.

 One way to consider this is the weight lifter vs the juggler.